ekhoro/awscc-example-generator/setup/context-setup.md

 ## Tips for Best Results

+- **Use context profiles**: They're more convenient than manual loading
 - **Be specific**: Ask for specific AWSCC resources by their full name
 - **One resource at a time**: Focus on single resources for cleaner examples
 - **Test generated code**: Always validate with Terraform before using

 ## Troubleshooting

+### Profile not found
+- Check available profiles: `/profile list`
+- Create the profile: `/profile create profile-name`

 ### Context not working
-- Make sure you copied the entire context file
+- Make sure you copied the entire context file (manual method)
+- Try switching to the correct profile: `/profile set awscc-examples`
-- Try restarting Amazon Q and reloading the context
+- Reload the context by pasting it again

 ### Generated examples don't follow patterns
-- Reload the context
+- Ensure you're using the correct profile with context loaded
 - Be more specific in your request

 ### Terraform validation fails